amorist/awesome/README.md

 - [just-react](https://github.com/BetaSu/just-react) - 「React技术揭秘」  一本自顶向下的React源码分析书
 - [twin.macro](https://github.com/ben-rogerson/twin.macro) - 🦹‍♂️ Twin blends the magic of Tailwind with the flexibility of css-in-js (emotion, styled-components and goober) at build time.
 - [react-designer](https://github.com/react-designer/react-designer) - It's not art
+- [doesitarm](https://github.com/ThatGuySam/doesitarm) - 🦾 A list of reported app support for Apple Silicon and the new Apple M1 Macs
 - [presenta-lib](https://github.com/presenta-software/presenta-lib) - A javascript library to build expressive web presentations in seconds.
 - [xgplayer](https://github.com/bytedance/xgplayer) - A HTML5 video player with a parser that saves traffic
 - [danmu.js](https://github.com/bytedance/danmu.js) - HTML5 danmu (danmaku) plugin for any DOM element